carloscortonc/inventory-tracker/README.md

 +};
 ```

-And the update the stream when the db connection is stablished:
+And then update the stream when the db connection is stablished:

 ```diff
 @@ /modules/db.ts @@